alfarzan/plsignore.com/about.md

 ---

-I have a PhD in Computer Science from Imperial College London, studied Mathematics at Cambridge and worked as a physicist at CERN prior to that.
+I have a PhD in Computer Science from Imperial College London, studied Mathematics at Cambridge and worked as a Physicist at CERN prior to that.

 Today I'm a management consultant, writer, and scientist.